-2.3 How do you evaluate and improve your strategic planning process?

-- 2.4 How do you develop and track action plans that address your key strategic objectives?
-Include how you allocate resources to ensure the accomplishment of your action plans. - 2.5 How do you communicate and deploy your strategic objectives, action plans and related performance measures? - 2.6 How do you measure progress on your action plans? - 2.7 If the organization's strategic plan is available to the public through the organization's internet homepage, please provide an address for that plan on the website.
+- 2.2 How do you evaluate and improve your strategic planning process? - 2.3 How do you develop and track action plans that address your key strategic objectives?
+Include how you allocate resources to ensure the accomplishment of your action plans.

-- Action plans that will be developed by the SPC will be tracked by cross-divisional teams as well as through the assessment mechanisms described in 2.3 above. - The regular planning and assessment process in place at the College of Charleston also provides a tracking mechanism for key strategic objectives as administrative and academic departments must tie their goals to the overarching goals of the College and to the strategic planning goals once they are developed. - Resources are allocated through the strategic planning process by associating each allocation with a specific planning initiative.
-Resources are also through the departmental planning and budget cycle conducted annually. - The objectives, action plans and performance measures are deployed to the campus in a variety a ways including publications like Building Bridges to the Future:Interim Report 2008 of the Strategic Planning Committee (sent via campus mail to all CofC employees), public forums, committee and subcommittee reports, the College website and the Strategic Planning website, general emails to the campus, and through the regular planning and assessment cycle conducted annually with all Schools and Departments. - All reports are available online. - Progress is measured via achievement of outcome measures. - Bridges to the Future: Interim Report 2008 which provides greater detail on the results and conclusions of the of the subcommittees and may be found at http://strategicplan.cofc.edu/newsletters/interimreport%20august%202008.pdf will be provided in the 2008-2009 Accountability Report].
+- and to the strategic planning goals once they are developed. - Resources are allocated through the strategic planning process by associating each allocation with a specific planning initiative.
+Resource allocations are reviewed annually through the departmental planning and budget cycle. - 2.4 How do you communicate and deploy your strategic objectives, action plans and related performance measures? - The objectives, action plans and performance measures are deployed to the campus in a variety a ways including publications such as the campus newsletter, The Portico, public forums, committee and subcommittee reports, the College website and the Strategic Planning website, general emails to the campus, and through the regular planning and assessment cycle meetings conducted annually with all Schools and Departments. - All reports are available online. - 2.5 How do you measure progress on your action plans? - Progress is measured via achievement of outcome measures. - 2.6 If the organization's strategic plan is available to the public through the organization's internet homepage, please provide an address for that plan on the website. - Bridges to the Future: Interim Report 2008 which provides greater detail on the results and conclusions of the of the subcommittees and may be found at http://strategicplan.cofc.edu/newsletters/interimreport%20august%202008.pdf will be provided in the 2008-2009 Accountability Report].
 The goals and objectives below are those previously established at the College.